-Legislative Breakfasts are held in January, February and March to provide information on current legislative issues and to offer an opportunity to meet local legislators.
-A Fall Forum is held in late November or early December.
+Legislative Breakfasts are held in January, February, March and APril to provide information on current legislative issues and to offer an opportunity to meet local legislators.
+A Fall Education Forum and Legislative Preivew are held in November and December.

 2013 Indiana Legislature - Hamilton County representatives